yuh2k/Disaster-misinformation-and-its-correction-on-social-media/README.md

-> "Hurricane Sandy will always be remembered for its devastating affects through several states across the northeastern United States. "
+> Hurricane Sandy will always be remembered for its devastating affects through several states across the northeastern United States.

 <div align=center>